How to Use a Food Scale Properly

 The bottom line is that whichever weighing method you use (cooked vs uncooked), you need to be sure that the nutritional information matches.

-How to Use a Food Scale for Weight Loss
+How to Use a Food Scale Correctly for Weight Loss

 If you track macros to lose weight, measuring portion sizes is essential, especially in the early stages of the weight loss process.
 The most accurate way to measure your portions is to weigh your food.
 Some people use their hand to estimate portion sizes, but hand sizes vary so a scale is much more accurate.